 Beans.
 Beans.
 Beans.

-You can use beans in many meals to help add some extra protein, bulk, or color to your meals.
-Have boring rice?
-Dress it up by adding in some beans with some spices and maybe a little sauce or dressing!
-Having a variety of beans helps when you want to make different types of meals as well!
+Beans are incredibly adaptable and can be used in a multitude of meals to add protein, bulk, and color.
+Have plain rice?
+Elevate it by mixing in some beans with spices and perhaps a splash of sauce or dressing!
+Keeping a variety of beans on hand ensures you have options when preparing different types of meals.

 Cabbage, Squash, and Zucchini.

-These can be used in many meals and cut in many ways.
-I usually keep 2-3 of each on hand to have as a side or mix with pasta, potatoes, soups, or stews!
+Cabbage, squash, and zucchini are flexible vegetables that can be incorporated into a wide range of meals and prepared in various ways.
+I typically keep 2-3 of each on hand to use as a side dish or to mix with pasta, potatoes, soups, or stews!

 Tofu.